asmagill/hs._asm.undocumented.touchbar/README.md

 This module is very experimental and is still under development, so the exact functions and methods may be subject to change without notice.

+ Special thanks to @cmsj and @latenitefilms for code samples and bugfixes, and to @randomeizer, @Madd0g, and @medranocalvo for tests and reports.
+This is by no means a conclusive list, and if I've left anyone out, it's totally on me -- feel free to poke me with a (virtual) stick 😜.

 ### Installation